pozi/PoziConnectConfig/~Shared/SQL/M1 P Edits.md

 Comparing Vicmap Parcel against Council Parcel based on a common `spi` value:

-* where Vicmap `propnum` is null or doesn't exist in any Council Parcel, and one or more Council records have a populated `propnum`, then update with the *first* Council `propnum` value
+* where Vicmap property number is blank or doesn't exist in any Council Parcel, and one or more Council records have a populated property number, then update with the *first* Council property number

 ## SQL

 [M1 P Edits.sql](https://github.com/groundtruth/PoziConnectConfig/blob/master/~Shared/SQL/M1%20P%20Edits.sql)

-Include only Vicmap parcels that have a valid parcel description (`spi`).
+Include only Vicmap parcels that have a valid parcel description.

 ```sql
 vp.spi <> ''